jenkinsci/coverage-plugin/CONTRIBUTING.md

-# Contributing to the Code Coverage API plug-in
+# Contributing to the Coverage plug-in

-This document provides information about contributing code to Jenkins' Code Coverage API plug-in.
+This document provides information about contributing code to Jenkins' Coverage plug-in.

 :exclamation: There's a lot more to the Jenkins project than just code.
 For information on contributing to the Jenkins' project overall, check out [Jenkins' contributing landing page](https://jenkins.io/participate/).